Riley Greene Player Props: Tigers vs. Brewers

 Riley Greene At The Plate

-- Greene leads Detroit with an OBP of .283, plus a team-best slugging percentage of .341.
+- Greene has an OPS of .617, fueled by an OBP of .280 and a team-best slugging percentage of .337 this season.

-- In 66.7% of his 21 games this season, Greene has picked up at least one hit.
-He's also had three multi-hit games.

-- He has gone deep in two of 21 games played this season, and in 2.2% of his plate appearances.
+- He has hit a long ball in two of 22 games played this season, and in 2.2% of his plate appearances.

-- Greene has driven in a run in five games this season (23.8%), including one multiple-RBI game.
+- In five games this season, Greene has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.